Bloody Angle (Lexington and Concord)

 The Bloody Angle (also known as the Elm Brook Hill Battle) refers to a section of the Battle Road, in Lincoln, Massachusetts, on which two battles were fought on April 19, 1775, during the battles of Lexington and Concord, in the first stage of the American Revolutionary War.
 The road runs east–west, but turns north for about 500 yards and then east again, as per the direction of travel during the British regulars' retreat from nearby Concord to Boston.

+In 2024, archaeologists found a grouping of musket balls at the location, revealing troop positions.

 Route

 The route deemed to be the Battle Road falls completely within today's Minute Man National Historic Park.
 The following points of interest are located along the road (from west to east, to align with the timeline of events of April 19, 1775) in the immediate build-up to the battle at Bloody Angle.